As Trump derides Dems for using DACA, a battle for Hispanic votes reignites

 The retiring Illinois lawmaker, perhaps the most outspoken of the rank-and-file House Democrats on the immigration issue, also has purportedly complained that party leaders put issues like health care reform and climate change ahead of the DREAMers, despite, as Trump argued, having controlled the White House and both chambers of Congress from 2008 to 2011.

-Neither Pelosi's office nor Schumer’s responded Saturday to a request for comment.
+Neither Pelosi nor Schumer’s office responded Saturday to a request for comment.

+"The president is correct that Democrats haven't done enough, but we have a chance to right that wrong now," California Democratic Rep. Lou Correa, a member of the Congressional Hispanic Caucus, said Saturday.
+"Whether Democrats or Republicans take credit is secondary to helping these young people.
+If it means giving DREAMers a pathway to citizenship, I'll be happy to let my Republican colleagues take credit.”

-One argument about why Democrats have not made immigration reform a priority is that the issue is a major concern largely to California and Texas voters only, rather than being a national issue.
-Another is that Latinos don’t typically turn out in large numbers on Election Day.
+One argument about why Democrats have not made immigration reform a priority is that the issue is a major concern largely to just California and Texas voters, not a national issue.
+Another is that Hispanics typically don't turn out in large numbers on Election Day.

 Exit poll information gathered by the Pew Research Center shows that less than half of Hispanics eligible to vote in 2016 cast ballots --- roughly 12.7 million of the estimated 26.7 million.